-Goran Dragic and Luka Doncic Lead Slovenia over Greece in 2017 FIBA EuroBasket; Slovenia Stays Perfect
+Goran Dragic And Luka Doncic Lead Slovenia Over Greece In 2017 FIBA EuroBasket, Slovenia Stays Perfect

 Third Quarter – Greece turns up the heat!

-Greece started the third quarter on fire, taking the lead 3 minutes into the quarter and erected a 39-35 lead at the 6:14 mark.
+Greece started the third quarter on fire, taking the lead three minutes into the quarter and erected a 39-35 lead at the 6:14 mark.
 Slovenia struggled to put points in the third frame, scoring their first points with only 6:02 minutes left in the quarter when Dragic set up Randolph for an easy and-one play.

 ????
 Hghlights Alert: @G_P_06 was cooking on both ends of the floor in the 1st half vs ????????! #EuroBasket2017